TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

 **🎯 Key Findings:**

-- Ads Sales generated 63.34% of total revenue (2,952M VND) with a channel ROAS of 7.67
+- Ads Sales brought in 63.34% of total revenue with ROAS of 7.67, but Direct Sales had a much better profit margin (13.94% vs 8.04%).
+Ads drives more revenue, but Direct Sales keeps more profit per sale.

-- Direct Sales contributed 36.66% of revenue with ROAS of 4.44, making it less efficient than the Ads channel
+- Hà Nội led all cities at 24.28% of revenue but only a 9.04% margin.
+HCM was second at 12.65% with an even lower 6.93% margin.
+Smaller cities like Ninh Bình (17.36%), Lâm Đồng (15.35%), and Khánh Hòa (11.38%) actually had much better margins despite lower sales.
+Long An (-1%) and Phú Thọ (-4.43%) are currently losing money.

-- The Membership customer tier dominated revenue across both channels, while Silver, Platinum, Diamond, and Gold VIP tiers contributed marginally
+- Membership tier customers made up the large majority of revenue and orders across both channels.
+Silver VIP, Platinum VIP, Gold VIP, and Diamond VIP tiers contributed very little, showing a big opportunity to move more customers up the loyalty tiers.

-- Hà Nội led all cities with 24.28% of total revenue share and 9.04% profit margin
-- Hồ Chí Minh (HCM) generated the second-highest revenue at 12.65% but recorded a lower profit margin of 6.93%
-- Secondary cities including Bà Rịa–Vũng Tàu (10.30% revenue) and Đà Nẵng (8.60% revenue) demonstrated stronger profit margins despite lower sales volumes
-- Audrey Shirt 3 and Lisa Dress 5 consistently ranked as top-performing products across both sales channels
+- Audrey Shirt 3 and Lisa Dress 5 were the top revenue products across both channels.
+How profitable they actually are will be looked at more closely in the next page.

+---

+**Gửi tôi ảnh Page 4 - SKU Performance nhé!** 🚀

 ---